What Is a Solana Blockchain Use Case in the Gig Economy?

 Key Features Supporting Gig Platforms

-- Low Fees: Tiny transaction costs enable scalable small payments, perfect for freelance jobs.
+- Low Fees: Tiny costs enable scalable, per-task payments without price erosion for workers.

 Use Cases in Action